Stop Everything: This Velvet Bow Is Our Holiday Party #Goals

 Advertisement

 Step 4.
 Grab a small section of hair from the length of your ponytail, mist it with hairspray, then conceal the elastic by wrapping it around the base.
-Tuck in a hair grip to secure.
+Tuck in a bobby pin to secure.

 Step 5.
 Tease the ponytail, then pull all the hair off to one side of head.